jzabroski/Home/Quotes/README.md

 > Recognizes right answer when told. ~ Tom Breuer

+> Someone who majors in the minors and minors in the majors. ~ Tom Breuer

+> Fulton's Folly

 > He who has a why to live can bear almost any how.
 > ~ Friedrich Nietzsche